Blog

 Mistake #2: Overlooking Strategic Plan Design

-A 401(k) plan’s design directly impacts its effectiveness in achieving business goals and meeting employee needs.
-A one-size-fits-all approach often fails to align with a company’s unique objectives.
+The design of a 401(k) plan directly impacts its effectiveness in achieving business goals and meeting employee needs.
+A one-size-fits-all approach often fails to align with a company's unique objectives.

 Crucial Design Elements to Include in Retirement Plan